emivespa/bin/README.md

 For a complete list, run `make whatis`.

-	base for a lot of things here
+	deps for other things here

-		cbx - optimistically tee and copy to clipboard fmenu - termx + fzf = dmenu replacement fzf* - "A command-line fuzzy finder" https://github.com/junegunn/fzf termx - run command in a new terminal unless within one
+		cbx - optimistically tee to clipboard
+		fmenu - termx + fzf = dmenu replacement
+		fzf* - "A command-line fuzzy finder" https://github.com/junegunn/fzf termx - run command in a new terminal unless within one